Skip to Main content

 Use relative units when possible

-For the root element of the DOM, typically represented by the <html> tag, set the font size using pixels (px), as shown below:
+For the root element of the DOM, usually the <html> tag, set the font size in pixels (px), as shown below:

 html {